Daniel-Laufer/textbook_store/README.md

 In the project directory run:

 ### `npm-install-all`
-Installs all the necessary dependencies for the project.<br />
+Installs all the dependencies for the project.<br />
 <!-- <em>(NOTE: this command only needs to be entered once!)</em> -->

 ### `npm start`